CyberSecuriTim/dns-overview/README.md

 <p>

 - Run the command "ping mainframe"
   - It works this time!
-And notice that it resolves to the same IP address that we assigned in the DNS server manager.
+Notice that it resolves to the same IP address that we assigned in the DNS server manager.

 ![image](https://github.com/user-attachments/assets/09386b08-e9ed-4219-9137-9e9cbd3a4c8e)